Lukas Britschgi: 2022–23 season: European bronze

-2023–24 season
+2023–24 season: First Grand Prix medal

 Britschgi began the season with two appearances on the Challenger circuit, finishing fourth at the 2023 Finlandia Trophy before winning the silver medal the next week at the 2023 Budapest Trophy.
 At the Grand Prix, he placed fourth at the 2023 Grand Prix de France, including a third-place finish in the free skate with a new personal best score.
 His total score of 263.43 would have been sufficient to win the gold medal at the 2023 Skate Canada International the prior week.
 In between Grand Prix appearances, Britschgi competed at the 2023 Warsaw Cup, winning the gold medal, his first Challenger title.
 At the 2023 NHK Trophy, he placed third in both segments to win the bronze medal, a result he described as "amazing."
 This was the first Grand Prix medal for a Swiss skater since Sarah Meier and Stéphane Lambiel's silver medals on the 2007–08 circuit.

 After winning another Swiss national title, Britschgi was assigned to the 2024 European Championships in Kaunas.
 He finished second in the short program, but errors in the free skate dropped him to fifth overall.
-At the 2024 World Championships in Montreal, Britschgi came sixth, despite dealing with a left knee injury.
+At the 2024 World Championships in Montreal, Britschgi finished sixth, despite dealing with a left knee injury.
 Of finishing in the top six, he said "I never thought that would be possible."